Neurology and Neurosurgery

 Therapeutic modalities include:

-- intracranial and spinal surgery for disorders such as vertebral malformations
+- Intracranial and spinal surgery for disorders such as hydrocephalus and vertebral malformations

-- intervertebral disc disease and brain and spinal tumour removal (including access to ultrasonic aspiration)
+- Intervertebral disc disease and brain and spinal tumour removal (including access to ultrasonic aspiration)

 The most commonly performed surgical techniques include: